AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 |    2    | 4.39 | 33.36 | 24.58 | 474.5 |
 |    3    | 4.40 | 33.46 | 24.66 | 477.6 |
 | Average | 4.38 | 33.45 | 24.69 | 478.9 |
-**Table 3**: This table shows the measured diameters of the influent side of the pipe.
-The table also shows the cross-sectional area as well as average values.
+**Table 3**: This table shows the measured dimensions of the influent side of the pipe, the calculated cross-sectional areas, and the corresponding average values.

 ##### Effluent side
 | Measurement | Thickness of Pipe Wall | Outer Diameter | Calculated Inner Diameter | Calculated Inner Cross-Sectional Area (mm$^2$) |